dustinpfister/blog_posts/_posts/phaser-components-autocull.md

 ## 1 - What to know

 This is a post where I am writing about just the auto cull component of phaser ce,the javaScript powered game framework.
 As such this post just covers a very narrow topic of interest whet it comes to making games with phaser ce as a framework.
-If you are new to phaser you might want to start with my getting started post on phaser ce.
+If you are new to phaser you might want to start with my [getting started post on phaser ce](/2017/10/04/phaser-getting-started/).
+The auto cull component is one of many components that add features to display objects in phaser such as sprites, text, and graphics.
+I have found that studying each of these components one at a time is helping me understand everything that there is to work with out of the box with phaser, ultimately helping me save time by writing less code.

 ## 2 - Example of the sprite.inCamera property